Eye of the Eagle (1987 film)

-Eye of the Eagle (also known as The Lost Command) is a 1987 action-thriller film directed and produced by Cirio H. Santiago, written by Joseph Zucohero, and starring Brett Baxter, Cec Verrell, William Steis, Ed Crick and Robert Patrick.
+Eye of the Eagle (also known as The Lost Command) is a 1987 action-thriller film directed and produced by Cirio H. Santiago, written by Joseph Zucchero, and starring Brett Baxter, Cec Verrell, William Steis, Ed Crick and Robert Patrick.
 It was followed in 1989 by Eye of the Eagle 2: Inside the Enemy.

 Plot

 Sgt.
 Rick Stratton sets out to stop a band of renegades known as the Lost Command who are terrorizing South Vietnam.